agtuary/machine-learning-challenge/README.md

 Explain your approach inside your code (write it as a comment block or notebook cell).
 Some of the following questions are good places to start:

 How would you improve the model?
-Are there any specific areas in the satellite imagery where you see the model not performing as well as other areas?
-Are there farm paddocks where there is a lot of noise in the output (e.g. lots of mixed crop type pixels).
-Are there any other features you could use as inputs?
-Could you use the different band values to engineer new features/inputs (such as the difference between particular bands)?
-What machine learning model or type would best suit this problem?
-How would you ensure the training data is high quality and only includes pixels over valid crop land?
+- Are there any specific areas in the satellite imagery where you see the model not performing as well as other areas?
+- Are there farm paddocks where there is a lot of noise in the output (e.g. lots of mixed crop type pixels)?
+- Are there any other features you could use as inputs?
+- Could you use the different band values to engineer new features/inputs (such as the difference between particular bands)?
+- What machine learning model or type would best suit this problem?
+- How would you ensure the training data is high quality and only includes pixels over valid crop land?

+Additionally
+ - Did you change the model hyperparameters?
+If so, which ones and why?
+ - What are the downsides to your approach?
+ - What other methods could you choose?
+Why would that be the next best choice?
+ - Put in in references to scientific papers, websites or blogs that you used to inform your choices.

 ## Submission